Code-Institute-Submissions/oakerele-web-My-first-milestone-project/README.md

 This page explains to potential customers what services are available in the gym.
 At the moment, only six services are available but as time<br> goes on, the gym will expand and add other services.
 The services are styled with Font Awesome Icons by the side of the title of each service.<br>
 The test carried out on this page was to navigate to it from another page and it works fine.
-Also, it works nicely across all the devices: mobile<br> phone, ipad and desktop.
+Also, it works nicely across all the devices: mobile<br> phone, iPad and desktop.

 ## Gallery Page

 When a user navigates to this page, it shows the different pictures of machines and tools available for use in the gymnasium.
-The pictures are<br> nicely padded to diferentiate them from one another.
+The pictures are<br> nicely padded to differentiate them from one another.
 It has been tested to show these pictures across all the devices and the page can be navigated<br> from other pages.

 ## Contact Us Page

-This has been explained vividly in the section 3 of the home page.
-When this page is clicked, it takes user straight to that section of the home page<br>
+This has been explained vividly in section 3 of the home page.
+When this page is clicked, it takes the user straight to that section of the home page<br>
 and this has been tested and found to be true from all other pages.

 ## Footer

 The footer contains just the social media i.e. Facebook; Linkedin; Instagram; Twitter and YouTube.
-It is designed to share<br> light green color with the facilities menu and centered.
+It is designed to share a<br> light green color with the facilities menu and centered.
 It is also designed to be sticky.
 The social media are represented by<br>
 Font Awesome Icons which are also styled with hover effect when the mouse goes over the icons.
-This has been tested across all<br> the pages and it holds true.
+This has been tested across all<br> the pages and it holds.

+## SPELLING & GRAMMAR

+All Fitness Always Gym text content and this Readme file has been been tested for grammar and spelling mistakes through Grammarly.

 ## The code has been validated using:

 #### W3C Mark-up Validation Service and
 #### W3C CSS Validation Service

-This site has met the objective of creating online presence with minimalistic design and content, but providing enough<br> information and platform to enable fast contact.<br>
+This site has met the objective of creating an online presence with minimalistic design and content, but providing enough<br> information and platform to enable fast contact.<br>
-The website has been tested across multiple browsers (Chrome, Safari, FireFox) and across different screen sizes<br> (Galaxy C5, various iPhones, Huawei, iPad, iPad Pro and laptops) to make sure is responsive.
+The website has been tested across multiple browsers (Chrome, Safari, Firefox) and different screen sizes<br> (Galaxy C5, various iPhones, Huawei, iPad, iPad Pro and laptops) to make sure it is responsive.
 Bootstrap has been used<br> to achieve this.<br>
 All fonts, images and other attributes have been changed accordingly to fit different screen sizes.
 Media queries have<br>
 been used to make them work.